Home Compare AEE vs FE

 Ameren vs FirstEnergy: Which Stock Looks Stronger in 2026?

-Ameren holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-FirstEnergy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Ameren holds the cleaner structural position, with the lead spread across profitability and growth.
+FirstEnergy still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.